rpede/tutorial-react-ci/README.md

 });
 ```

-Basically it tells Vite+Vitest to generate a report and summery in JSON format
+Basically, it tells Vite+Vitest to generate a report and a summery in JSON
-and output a report even if there is a failure.
+format and output a report even if there is a failure.

 Create an alias for running tests with coverage report by adding the following
 to `script` section of `package.json`: